-The proposed garage/barn will have a moderately complex design with a moderately complex roofline and will be oriented with a west aspect.
-The existing residence has a moderately complex design with a moderately complex roofline and will be oriented with a west aspect.
+The proposed remodel of the existing structure will have a moderatley complex design with a moderately complex roofline and will be oriented with a east aspect.
 The overall design of the structure greatly influences how it will withstand a wildfire.
-Complex building forms create heat traps, areas where the walls and roof members intersect on another where eddies form and hot air and embers from a fire can collect.
+Complex building forms create heat traps, areas where the walls and roof members intersect with one another creating eddies where hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

-The roofing material will consist of class-A metal.
-The existing residence roofing material consists of class-A metal.
+The roofing material will consist of class-A laminated asphalt shingles.
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
-It is recommended to place screening over gutters and/or make a yearly check to keep them clear of leaves and needles.
+It is recommended to place screening over gutters and/or make a yearly check to keep gutters and roofs clear of leaves and needles.